 The last thing a new mom wants to do is cook meals after having a new baby.
 By the end of the day (or even in the morning), you feel exhausted.
 At the same time, eating fast food or takeout every night drains your budget and isn’t the best for your body.

-A simple thing you can do for a new mom is bring her some homemade freezer meals that she can pop into the oven whenever dinnertime is approaching.
+A simple thing you can do for a new mom is bring her some homemade freezer meals that she can pop into the oven or instant pot whenever dinnertime is approaching.

 3. Extra Sleep